Great Smoky Mountains National Park

 Jerry Maloy directed the guild’s first effort, and the late Bob Mooty then guided the members through several highly successful productions.
 Over the years, the guild has brought numerous high quality shows to the Newport stage including such musicals as The Sound of Music, Carousel, Guys and Dolls, Fiddler on the Roof, The Music Man and A Christmas Carol and such stage productions as On Golden Pond, Rumors, Steel Magnolias, and Come Back to the Five & Dime, Jimmy Dean.
 During 2007-2008, the guild reached new heights of success with their highly praised premier production of Wilma Dykeman’s novel, The Tall Woman and the beautifully produced musical My Fair Lady.

-Activities at the various festivals include music, crafts, old-time demonstrations, cooking and beauty pageants.
+Activities at the various festivals include music, crafts, demonstrations, cooking and beauty pageants.

 The fall festival season kicks off with the Newport Harvest Street Festival during the first weekend of October.
 Held in downtown Newport, the Newport Harvest Street Festival has two days of entertainment and vendors along a three-block area on the first Saturday and Sunday of the month.
 The festival provides top-notch entertainers and a variety of vendors offering food, crafts and merchandise.

-There are also educational displays and demonstrations.
-Each year something new and different seems to be added.
 The next festival is Parrottsville Heritage Days, which is celebrated at Parrott-Larue-Myers Park in Parrottsville, TN.
-It is held the second Saturday of October.
+It is held the second Saturday and Sunday of October.
 The Parrottsville festival is kicked off on Friday evening with a Chili Cook-Off at the park pavilion.
-Heritage Days features a variety of entertainment, arts and crafts, and a variety of foods.
+Heritage Days features a variety of entertainment, arts and crafts, and delicious foods.